• Meeting AP CSP College Board Requirements

 • Arcade-style lesson CSS and UI animations

-• POST /api/snakes/complete-lesson endpoint
+• POST /api/snakes/complete-lesson endpoint with server-side validation (lesson 1–5 range check)

-• Lesson completion tracking and bullet rewards
+• Lesson completion tracking via completed_lessons[] (MutableList/JSON column) and bullet rewards

-• Progress persistence across sessions
+• Progress persistence across sessions via GET /api/snakes/progress (auto-creates record if missing)

 Arnav